Just published - important new book on Moore's graphic work

-David Mitchinson, former Head of Collections and Exhibitions at The Henry Moore Foundation, has written a new book, Henry Moore: Prints and Portfolios.
+David Mitchinson, Head of Collections and Exhibitions at The Henry Moore Foundation, has written a new book, Henry Moore: Prints and Portfolios.
 Mitchinson worked alongside Moore on his graphics from the late 1960s until the artist's death in 1986.
-He retired in 2010 after 42 years working at Perry Green.
+He is due to retire at the end of March 2010 after 42 years working for Moore and The Foundation.

-The book, which has over 400 pages and 800 illustrations, has been published by Patrick Cramer, Geneva.
+The book, which has 408 pages and 851 illustrations, has been published by Patrick Cramer in Geneva.
 Both Patrick and his late father Gérald worked closely with Moore for many years on his printmaking.
+As well as in a standard edition of 1500, price £75, the book will also appear in a deluxe edition of 50 at £2,000, each containing an issue of Moore's first etching, Composition for a Poem by Herbert Read (c.1946) and his last lithograph, Two Women Seated on Beach (1984).

 Print-making formed an increasingly important part of Moore's work from the 1970s, when he worked with specialist printers and publishers internationally to meet a growing demand for his work.
 There are 719 prints in the Moore catalogue raisonné, and of these, 363 appear in some form of deluxe book or portfolio.